-The CWA provides guidelines for matching and mapping symbols regarding international or interinstitutional disaster risk management.
+The CWA provides an approach how to proceed to match and map symbols when it comes to international or interinstitutional disaster risk management.

-The intended users of the CWA results are authorities, statutory emergency agencies and other practitioners in disaster risk management, including non-governmental agencies, researchers in disaster and emergency management.
+The intended users of the CWA results are authorities, statutory emergency agencies and other practitioners within the field of disaster risk management, including non-governmental agencies, researchers in disaster and emergency management.
 Each of these prospective beneficiaries may find some parts more useful than others.

-The CWA provides methodologies for mapping and matching of symbols and a description of the methodology.
-It is not a purpose of the CWA to prioritise symbols for one group of users or another.
-In addition, it should be emphasised that the use of the same symbols and terms carries the least risk of miscommunication and should be preferred whenever possible.
-This CWA provides a solution when the use of the same symbols is not or is not yet possible - for example, when operators collaborate and are not trained in common symbols.
+The CWA provides methodologies for the comparison of symbols and a description of the methodology by selected showcases and use cases.
+It is not a purpose of the CWA to prioritize symbols for one group of users or another.
+In addition, it should be emphasized that the use of the same symbols and terms carries the least risk of miscommunication and should be preferred whenever possible.
+This CWA provides a solution when the use of the same symbols is not or not yet possible - for example when operators collaborate and are not trained in common symbols.